What Are USDA Loans, and Am I Eligible for One?

 Content was accurate at the time of publication.

-Location: must be rural
+Location: Must be rural

-All lenders review the value of a property before deciding if they will approve a mortgage.
-However since the USDA loan program is designed to provide loans for low- and moderate-income households in rural areas specifically, they impose an additional requirement that the property be located in an approved rural area.
-But keep in mind that, while most of us may think farms, fields and tiny villages define a rural area, the USDA definition of a designated rural area is broader.
+As we’ve covered, the USDA requires a financed property be located in an approved rural area.
+Keep in mind, though, that while most of us may think farms, fields and tiny villages define a rural area, the USDA definition of a designated rural area is broader.

 What qualifies as a designated rural area?